 Financial technology - often refers to startups in the financial industry

 Friends, Family, and Fools (FFF)

 An investment round in a start-up that often follows the founder's own investment, from people who are investing primarily because of their relationship with the founder rather than their knowledge of the business

 GMV (gross merchandise volume)

-is the total sales dollar volume of merchandise transacting through the marketplace in a specific period.
+is the total sales EUR volume of merchandise transacting through the marketplace in a specific period.
 It’s the real top line, what the consumer side of the marketplace is spending.

 Investment Committee (IC)

-Team that oversees, advises and consults with respect to the Company's investment strategy, acquisition of Assets, sourcing, financing and leveraging strategies and compliance with the Company's Guidelines.
+Team that oversees, advises and consults with respect to an investment strategy, acquisition of Assets, sourcing, financing and leveraging strategies and compliance with the investors Guidelines.

 Intellectual Property (IP)